SkD18/SkD18/README.md

 3 YOE Software Engineer at HSBC
 -------------------------

-I've learning to code for a year now.
-Had built few frontend as well as backend projects during my last year of college.

 * 🌍  I'm Working Professional with 3 years of experience based in Pune.
 * 🖥️  See my portfolio at [Souvik Dutta](http://www.linkedin.com/in/souvikdutta3/)